apenella/go-ansible/README.md

 )
 ```

+###### JSONLEventStdoutCallbackResults struct

+The `JSONLEventStdoutCallbackResults` struct, located in the `github.com/apenella/go-ansible/v2/pkg/execute/result/json` package, is designed to handle the output of command execution when using the [ansible.posix.jsonl](https://docs.ansible.com/ansible/latest/collections/ansible/posix/jsonl_callback.html) stdout callback method.
+It implements the [ResultsOutputer](#resultsoutputer-interface) interface, providing functionality to parse and manipulate _JSONL-formatted_ output from _Ansible_ commands.

+When using the `AnsiblePosixJsonlStdoutCallbackExecute` executer, the output is managed by the `JSONLEventStdoutCallbackResults` struct.

+The `github.com/apenella/go-ansible/v2/pkg/execute/result/json` provides you with the `AnsiblePlaybookJSONLEventResults` struct, that represents a JSON event output from the `ansible.posix.jsonl`.
+You can use this struct to manage the events.

+You can refer to the [ansibleplaybook-posix-jsonl-stdout](https://github.com/apenella/go-ansible/tree/master/examples/ansibleplaybook-posix-jsonl-stdout) example to see how to manage the `JSONLEventStdoutCallbackResults` struct.

 ###### JSONStdoutCallbackResults struct

 The `JSONStdoutCallbackResults` struct, located in the `github.com/apenella/go-ansible/v2/pkg/execute/result/json` package, is designed to handle the output of command execution when using the `JSON` stdout callback method.
 It implements the [ResultsOutputer](#resultsoutputer-interface) interface, providing functionality to parse and manipulate _JSON-formatted_ output from _Ansible_ commands.

+When using the `JSONStdoutCallbackExecute` executor, the output is managed by the `JSONStdoutCallbackResults` struct.

 The package also includes the `ParseJSONResultsStream` function, which decodes the `JSON` output into an `AnsiblePlaybookJSONResults` data structure.
 This structure can be further manipulated to format the `JSON` output according to specific requirements.
 The expected `JSON` schema from _Ansible_ output is defined in the [json.py](https://github.com/ansible/ansible/blob/v2.9.11/lib/ansible/plugins/callback/json.py) file within the _Ansible_ repository.